ariahosseini/ThermoElectric/Examples/Si_Nanocomposite/README.md

 </p>

+## Output

 <p>
-The following figures will be generated
+The following figures will be generated:
 </p>

 <p align="center">